scarsty/SDL2-particles/README.md

 # SDL2-particles
-A Particle System of SDL2.
+A Particle System for SDL2.

-Modified from Cocos2dx.
+Modified from that of Cocos2dx.